Trident Studios: The Trident 'A' Range console

 The Trident A Range consoles were originally designed and built as an in house project by Malcolm Toft who was chief recording engineer at Trident and Barry Porter who was in charge of studio maintenance.
 Other studios heard about it and placed orders for consoles and Trident Audio Developments was formed with Malcolm Toft as managing director.
 Cherokee Studios in Los Angeles was one of the early recipients of one of the first production models, and ultimately purchased three new from Trident and one from a broker at a later time.
 David Bowie, Rod Stewart, and Frank Sinatra are among the early artists who first recorded hit records on Cherokee's first 'A' Range console.

 "Though it had a very limited run, the Trident A Range console gained a reputation for its very distinct and pleasant sound with a very "musical" EQ section.
 Along with channel strips from early Neve and Helios consoles, original Trident A Range modules have kept a healthy resale value and are much sought after by engineers who like to combine old-school analogue gear with cutting-edge digital recording technology."

 Studio piano

 Trident also gained a reputation for the sound of its piano, which can be heard on the Beatles' "Hey Jude", Elton John's "Your Song", Carly Simon's "The Right Thing To Do", Queen's "Killer Queen" and many other tracks.
 It was a handmade C. Bechstein concert-sized instrument that was over one hundred years old.
 The piano was offered for auction in November 2001, but failed to sell.

-The giant Tannoy Monitoring Speakers
+Lockwood Tannoy monitoring speakers

-From 1968 until 1974, Trident used four very large monitoring loudspeakers in the control room.
-These speakers were famously documented by Paul McCartney when The Beatles had recorded 'Hey Jude'.
-"Words cannot describe the pleasure of listening back to the final mix of 'Hey Jude' on four giant Tannoy speakers which dwarfed everything else in the room ...".
+From 1968 until 1974, Trident used four large monitoring loudspeakers in the control room.
+These speakers were mentioned by Paul McCartney:

-The speaker drivers used were the newly developed 15" Dual Concentric Tannoy Monitor Golds.
-And the cabinets were Lockwood Majors made by Lockwood, UK.
-Two of these original speakers still exist and photographic evidence to this can be found here.
-These monitors are finished in black Formica and have tan coloured speaker grilles (made by Tygan, UK) with a gold bezel/trim.
+The recording was done on Lockwood Tannoy speakers, and had to be equalized post-recording to fix the balance of high-end notes.